Understanding Full-Spectrum Cannabis: What You Need to Know

 - 3 min read

-While exact profiles vary by product, full-spectrum cannabis typically includes:
+While exact profiles can vary by product, full-spectrum cannabis typically includes:

 THC (or CBD, depending on the product)